yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for GADODIAMIDE (10 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of gadodiamines (10 in total), please visit the HSDB record page.

 Toxicity/Toxicokinetics